 Regramming UGC on Instagram gives AirBnB a huge body of excellent pictures from the world over to share with its audience, pictures that speak to the brand’s values and showcase the unique homes, experiences, and places around the world.
 This does not only encourage followers to explore new places to stay, it also motivates them to create content worthy of being shared with others and to interact with Airbnb as a brand.

 In Q4 2016, AirBnB mainly asked for its users permission to regram their pictures.
-In the past, they have run contests to encourage photo submissions from their audience.
+In the past, they have run social media contests from their audience.

 Five of the top ten Instagram posts by AirBnB in Q4 2016 were regrams, including the second most engaging post shown below.